 We recommend you find a breeder for the breed of your choice rather than heading to a pet store.
 Pet stores often keep puppies separated.

-So, after you have found a breeder, and call around to a few… start making appointments.
+So, after you have found a breeder, and call around for a few… start making appointments.
 That is right; it sometimes is not as easy as showing up and falling into puppy love.
 By making a few appointments with different litters you kind of get to “date” the breeder.

 When you call the breeders be sure you stress that you are very excited, and you want to see the pups as soon as they are ready.